levoxtrip/PKB/docs/topics/be.md

 Do good deeds for others.
 Feel like part of something bigger.
 Connect with people.

+What is your happy place and how can you optimise your life around it?

 ### Money
 As long as you have money for your necessities money is not a factor that controls your happiness.